 This is simply not true, particularly for a small business that must develop a method of identifying and protecting SSI to the extent required by the regulations.
 The original SSI evaluation was not directed at small businesses that often do not have software programs allowing a protective statement to be established with "a few keystrokes".
-Indeed, the SSI is much more extensive than mere application of a distribution limiting statement on information developed by the repair station; it applies to myriad data.
-11 Compliance requires developing a system for identifying the information, identifying and limiting access of that data to "need to know" persons, 12 tracking of documents distributed, having a method for each person with
+Indeed, the SSI is much more extensive than mere application of a distribution limiting statement on information developed by the repair station; it applies to myriad data.11 Compliance requires developing a system for identifying the information, identifying and limiting access of that data to "need to know"

-&lt;sup>9 See, proposed section 1554.101(b).
+9 See, proposed section 1554.101(b).

-&lt;sup>10 See, proposed section 1554.103(c).
+10 See, proposed section 1554.103(c).

-&lt;sup>11 See, 49 CFR § 1520.5.
+11 See, 49 CFR section 1520.5.